Queen Elizabeth-class battleship: Second World War

 By the Second World War, the class were showing their age.
 Barham and Malaya, the least-modernized of the class, were at a disadvantage compared to modern battleships.
-In spite of this, Malaya prevented an attack on a transatlantic convoy by the modern German battlecruisers and by her presence.
+In spite of this, Malaya prevented a direct attack on a transatlantic convoy by the modern German battlecruisers and by her presence though the German ships led u-boats onto the convoy sinking six ships.
 Queen Elizabeth, Warspite, and Valiant, the more modernised of the class, fared better.
 With her modern fire control equipment, Warspite scored a hit on an Italian battleship during the Battle of Calabria at a range of more than 26,000 yards, one of the longest range naval artillery hits in history.
 (Note: The German warship scored a hit on the British aircraft carrier at approximately the same range, a month earlier, during the evacuation of Norway.)

 Modern torpedoes outclassed their torpedo belt protection: in November 1941, Barham was torpedoed by a U-boat and sank in five minutes, with the loss of over 800 of her crew, when her magazines detonated.
 Warspite survived a direct hit and two near-misses by German glider bombs, while Queen Elizabeth and Valiant were repaired and returned to service after being badly damaged by limpet mines placed by Italian frogmen during a raid at Alexandria Harbour in 1941.